Home

 Raincrow | Read More

 The raincrows' warning rode upon a chill wind down the Kentucky mountainside to Katelin Stone that Indian Summer day.
 The rain would come, and her world as she knew it would end.
 There would be a new beginning for her.
 Her mother's death sets into motion the events that become her hell.
 Her father's surprise marriage brings into their home a calculating and money-grabbing woman and her troubled teenage son, who terrorizes Katelin with vicious attacks and cold-bloodied threats that force her to forsake Walter, her true love, and at sixteen to marry a man she hardly knows.
-Her abusive marriage becomes her prison.
-She secrets her dreams and her love for Walter in a broken heart and almost loses herself after the consecutive deaths of her twin babies.
-Nurtured by loving friends, she finds renewed strength to escape her marriage and fulfill the promise made to her dying mother.
-But will she have the strength to overcome the paralyzing fear that keeps her from Walter's arms?

 Imminent Reprisal | Read More